Hacker0x01/hacker101/sessions/unchecked_redirects.md

 Unchecked Redirects
 ===================

-In this session ...
+In this session we'll discuss unchecked redirects.
+These make it easy to mask phishing attempts and can even allow violation of authorization constraints.

 What you'll learn
 -----------------

+- Unchecked Redirects
+	- What they are
+	- Detection
-- Required tools
+	- Exploitation
-- Thinking like a breaker
-- Attacker-defender imbalance
+	- Mitigation
-- Lightweight threat assessment and prioritization
-- How to write good bug reports
-- Reflected XSS (Cross-Site Scripting)

 Video
 -----